KelvenH/Guitar-Vault/README.md

         -  SECRET_KEY - recommend using an online django compliant password generator
         -  STRIPE_PUBLIC_KEY - located by logging into Stripe > Dashboard > Developers tab > API Keys
         -  STRIPE_SECRET_KEY - see Stripe comment above
         -  STRIPE_WH_KEY - see Stripe comment to the Developers tab > Webhooks.
-This can only be generated once the webhook has been created
+This can only be generated once a webhook has been created
         -  AWS_ACCESS_KEY_ID - available from AWS once a user has been created
         -  AWS_SECRET_ACCESS_KEY - see AWS comment above
         -  DATABASE_URL - generated in HEROKU (located under Settings > Config Vars) once PostGres SQL has been added

-3. Install the apps as listed in the requirements.txt file, this can achieved by the following git command
+3. Install the apps as listed in the requirements.txt file, this can achieved by the following git command:
     ```
         pip3 install requirements.txt
     ```

-4. Apply database migrations to initiate your database and admin panel structure - if no prior changes have been made you should be able to run the final command, but the previous 3 commands are recommended and will be required if changes have been made to the models prior to migration (and repeated after subsequent changes are made).
+4. Apply database migrations to initiate your database and admin panel structure - if no prior changes have been made you should be able to run the final command, but the previous 3 commands are recommended and will be required if changes have been made to the models prior to migration (and repeated after subsequent changes are made):
     ```
         python3 manage.py makemigrations --dry-run
         python3 manage.py makemigrations